backdrop-contrib/apc/README.txt

 $conf['cache_default_class'] = 'DrupalAPCCache';
 //$conf['apc_show_debug'] = TRUE;  // Remove the slashes to use debug mode.

 - Step 3
 Visit your site to see or it's still working!

+- Step 4 (OPTIONAL)
+When using DrupalAPCCache as default or manually caching the 'cache_page' bin in your settings file you do not need to start the database because Drupal can use the APC cache for pages.
+Add the following code to your settings.php file to do so:

+$conf['page_cache_without_database'] = TRUE;
+$conf['page_cache_invoke_hooks'] = FALSE;

+- Step 5 (OPTIONAL)
+Visit your site to see or it's still working!